mpadge/hackmd-stat-software/standards/general.md

 ### 1 Documentation

+-   **G1.0** *Statistical Software should list at least one primary reference from published academic literature.*

+We consider that statistical software submitted under our system will either (i) implement or extend prior methods, in which case the *primary reference* will be to the most relevant published version(s) of prior methods; or (ii) be an implementation of some new method.
+In the second case, it will be expected that the software will eventually form the basis of an academic publication.
+Until that time, the most suitable reference for equivalent algorithms or implementations should be provided.

+#### 1.1 Statistical Terminology

+-   **G1.1** *All statistical terminology should be clarified and unambiguously defined.*

+Developers should not presume anywhere in the documentation of software that specific statistical terminology may be “generally understood”, and therefore not need explicit clarification.
+Even terms which many may consider sufficiently generic as to not require such clarification, such as “null hypotheses” or “confidence intervals”, will generally need explicit clarification.
+For example, both the estimation and interpretation of confidence intervals are dependent on distributional properties and associated assumptions.
+Any particular implementation of procedures to estimate or report on confidence intervals will accordingly reflect assumptions on distributional properties (among other aspects), both the nature and implications of which must be explicitly clarified.

 Standards will include requirements for form and completeness of documentation.
 As with interface, several sources already provide starting points for reasonable documentation.
 Some documentation